wiebow/fighting-computers/content/Projects/MEGA65/MEGA 65 Intro.md

 A big focus of this site is the [Commodore](https://en.wikipedia.org/wiki/Commodore_International) line of products and the recently released [Mega65](https://mega65.org/) machine, which is a re-creation of the never released Commodore 65, with bug-fixes and advanced features.

+The MEGA65 official development blog by Paul Gardner-Stephen that has been around since the beginning is [here](https://c65gs.blogspot.com/).

 ![[mega65_close.jpg]]
 *The MEGA 65.
 Just look at it!*